 This course provides students with a unique opportunity to study the history, culture, economy, legal system, and human and indigenous peoples' rights of Vietnam.
 As part of the courses, students will travel to Vietnam for a two-week field trip comprised of law study meetings, educational exploration, and sightseeing.

 In International Human Rights Law (JD 174, 2 Credits) students examine the historical origins of human rights law, the substantive international tests and norms, and the international mechanisms that might be used to enforce it.
 The course will include consideration of the United Nations human rights system and regional systems such as the European Human Rights System and the Inter-American Human Rights System, as well as domestic enforcement of human rights and the prevention of human rights violations.
 The field trip to Vietnam is optional but encouraged.

-2013 Trip Dates and Details
+Trip Dates & Details